Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Illithilich.md

     \ a lair action to cause one of the following magical effects; the illithilich\
     \ can't use the same effect two rounds in a row:"
   "name": ""
-- "desc": "- The illithilich rolls a dice: d8|avg|noform (d8) and regains a spell\
+- "desc": "- The illithilich rolls a d8 and regains a spell slot of that level or\
-    \ slot of that level or lower.
-If it has no spent spell slots of that level or\
+    \ lower.
+If it has no spent spell slots of that level or lower, nothing happens.\
-    \ lower, nothing happens.  \n- The illithilich targets one creature it can see\
+    \  \n- The illithilich targets one creature it can see within 30 feet of it.
+A\
-    \ within 30 feet of it.
-A crackling cord of negative energy tethers the illithilich\
+    \ crackling cord of negative energy tethers the illithilich to the target.
+Whenever\
-    \ to the target.
-Whenever the illithilich takes damage, the target must make a\
+    \ the illithilich takes damage, the target must make a DC 18 Constitution saving\
-    \ DC 18 Constitution saving throw.
-On a failed save, the illithilich takes half\
+    \ throw.
+On a failed save, the illithilich takes half the damage (rounded down),\
-    \ the damage (rounded down), and the target takes the remaining damage.
-This tether\
+    \ and the target takes the remaining damage.
+This tether lasts until initiative\
-    \ lasts until initiative count 20 on the next round or until the illithilich or\
+    \ count 20 on the next round or until the illithilich or the target is no longer\
-    \ the target is no longer in the illithilich's lair.  \n- The illithilich calls\
+    \ in the illithilich's lair.  \n- The illithilich calls forth the spirits of creatures\
-    \ forth the spirits of creatures that died in its lair.
-These apparitions materialize\
+    \ that died in its lair.
+These apparitions materialize and attack one creature\
-    \ and attack one creature that the illithilich can see within 60 feet of it.
-The\
+    \ that the illithilich can see within 60 feet of it.
+The target must succeed on\
-    \ target must succeed on a DC 18 Constitution saving throw, taking dice:15d6|text(52)\
+    \ a DC 18 Constitution saving throw, taking 52 (15d6) necrotic damage on a failed\
-    \ (15d6) necrotic damage on a failed save, or half as much damage on a success.\
-    \ The apparitions then disappear.  "
+    \ save, or half as much damage on a success.
+The apparitions then disappear.  " "name": ""
-  "name": ""
 "source":
 - "VGM"